 Edge Cases: When Fivetran Alternatives Break Down

 Not all Fivetran alternatives are suitable for every use case.
-Below are six edge case scenarios where alternatives fail or introduce new friction points—helping you avoid mismatched tool selection.
+Below are six edge case scenarios where alternatives fail or introduce new friction points - helping you avoid mismatched tool selection.
+This includes Fivetran alternatives for near real-time dashboards, where seconds versus minutes of latency decide the tool.

 Edge Case Why Alternatives Fail Which Tools to Avoid Recommended Alternative